Access to Science, Technology, Innovation, Productivity and Profitability for Today’s Forward-Thinking Farmer

 Advertise with us

 The Australian Farmer (TAF) furnishes definitive information, in print, graphical and video formats, on a wide range of advanced agricultural thematics.
-Most of the articles in TAF, authored by invited industry leaders, cover a broad range of topics such as thought leadership, expert opinion, findings industry trends, the R&D findings, and future concepts. is made available completely free of charge thanks to a few dozen fine sponsoring companies.
+Most of the articles in TAF, authored by invited industry leaders, cover a broad range of topics such as thought leadership, expert opinion, findings industry trends, the R&D findings, and future concepts.
+TAF is made available completely free of charge thanks to a few dozen fine sponsoring companies.
 The other important content category in TAF, delivered as sponsored articles and or advertisements, is on the various agricultural solutions and other products that help improve famer productivity, profitability, and lifestyle from various suppliers in the private sector.
 This includes ag machinery and equipment, crop protection, soil health, ICT, energy, pumps, irrigation, animal health and nutrition, sheds, mobility and tyres, education, finance, healthcare, travel, and fashion.
-TAF offers your company a platform to connect with and influence the attitudes and behaviours of your farmer target market to achieve meaningful ROI
+TAF offers your company a platform to connect with and influence the attitudes and behaviours of your farmer target market to achieve meaningful ROI.

 Please contact us via email for further information about advertising opportunities in TAF (solutions@onemandate.com)